Staying in Control During Confrontations

 In addition, if you routinely back up colleagues when they're in a similar position, you'll be able to rely on their support when you need it, and know that you're part of a "united front."

 5. Solve the Problem

 Look for quick, simple solutions.
 Many problems that lead to customer rudeness will have occurred before, so your company may have policies that allow you to offer refunds or replacements, for example, with little fuss.

 Dealing With the Aftermath

-It's also important to think through what happened, to consider whether the customer's rudeness reflects a bigger problem or a recurring issue.
+It's also important to think through what happened, to consider whether this customer's rudeness reflects a bigger problem or a recurring issue.

-So, if one of your team has been dealing with a rude customer, check in with her to make sure that she's OK.
-Choose your time well – straight after the situation is a good time for some team members but not for others.
+If someone you're managing has been dealing with a rude customer, check in with them to make sure that they're OK.
+Choose your time well – straight after the situation is a good moment for some team members, but not for others.